+For the 3-point BG currents, another deconcatenation is possible: $P=123$, $X=1$, $Y=23$, $R=2$, and $S=3$.
+This deconcatenation can be diagrammatically represented by the binary tree shown in Figure \ref{fig:binarytree} (b).
+The full 3-point gluon BG current can be obtained from the sum of the two binary trees.
+More generally, for $n$-point BG currents, we can obtain the full currents by summing over all possible deconcatenations, and each deconcatenation corresponds to a unique binary tree, which can be thought of as a Lie monomial version of Feynman diagrams.

-The recursive BG currents for minimal coupled scalar can be derived as the gluon case.
-First, let us first write down the equation of motion for scalars coupling to gluons minimally.
-Now, we have turn on the interaction for gluons.
-Therefore, the equation of motion for gluons should also be modified:
+The recursive BG currents for minimally coupled scalars can be derived using the same approach as for the gluon case.
+To begin, we write down the equation of motion for a scalar field that is minimally coupled to gluons.
+When we turn on the interaction between gluons and scalars, the equation of motion for the gluons must also be modified:

-where $\mb{J}_{\mu}=[(i\partial_m\phi+[\mb{A}_m,\phi]),\phi]$ is the interaction current between the minimal coupled scalar and gluons.
-We note that we still choose the Lorenz gauge here.
-For the scalar in the adjoint representation of gauge group, the multi-particle perturbiner expansion ansatz can be organized as
+The interaction current between the minimally coupled scalar and gluons is denoted by $\mb{J}_{\mu}=[(i\partial_{\mu}\phi+[\mb{A}_{\mu},\phi]),\phi]$, where we have chosen the Lorenz gauge.
+In the case of a scalar in the adjoint representation of the gauge group, the perturbiner expansion ansatz for multi-particle states can be arranged as follows:

-Similarly, substituting the scalar perturbiner expansion ansatz \eqref{eq:scalaransatzflat} into the equation of motion, we can obtain the BG currents for the scalars minimally couple to gluons:
+By substituting the scalar perturbiner expansion ansatz \eqref{eq:scalaransatzflat} into the equation of motion \eqref{eq:scalareomminkowski}, we can derive the BG currents for the scalars that are minimally coupled to gluons:

-Here we have added the tilde to distinguish the BG currents for pure YM theory and the gluons in minimal coupled to scalars.
-And $1/s_p$ is the propagator for scalars which is the same as gluons as their equation of motion coincident at linear order.
-For the gluon BG currents with the interaction, we should add the interaction current into the BG currents we have derived in the pure gauge case \eqref{eq:gluoncurrentnoghostflat}:
+To distinguish the BG currents for pure YM theory and the gluons minimally coupled to scalars, we add a tilde to the latter.
+The propagator for scalars is the same as that for gluons as their equation of motion coincides at linear order.
+To obtain the gluon BG currents with the interaction, we add the interaction current to the BG currents we derived in the pure gauge case \eqref{eq:gluoncurrentnoghostflat}:

-The stating points of the BG currents are the one point current or the single particle state.
-For the gluons, the initial condition is just the single particle polarization function $\epsilon_i$.
-And for the scalars, the initial condition is the wave function $\phi_i$ which satisfy the Klein-Gordon equation.
-We should remind that he $n$-pt correlation function can be constructed from the $(n-1)$-pt BG currents:
+The starting point for constructing the BG currents is the one-point current or the single particle state.
+For gluons, the initial condition is simply the single particle polarization function $\epsilon_i$.
+For scalars, the initial condition is the wave function $\phi_i$, which satisfies the Klein-Gordon equation.
+It is important to note that the $n$-point correlation function can be constructed from the $(n-1)$-point BG currents: